aditya-azad/journey/README.md

 A simple command line utility for daily journaling

+## Features

+- Tag files with `tags: a, b, c` in any file that you write, and search on them
+- Use your own editor (tested on terminal based editors)

 ## Installation

 1. Run the following commands.
 Skip the first one if you have `pyinstaller` already installed on your system.